Diphtheria

 Onset of symptoms

-Diphtheria symptoms usually appear 2 to 5 days after infection.
+Diphtheria symptoms usually appear 2 to 5 days after infection but this can be longer.

 How it spreads